abhinav/tmux-fastcopy/doc/howto-regex-name.md

-# Accessing the regex name
+# Access the regex name

 tmux-fastcopy executes the action with the `FASTCOPY_REGEX_NAME` environment variable set.
 This holds the [name of the regex](regex-names.md) that matched the